 St. Mary's College of Maryland makes decisions on course substitutions on a case by case basis with appropriate documentation under the Americans with Disabilities Act.
 When it is deemed that a substitution is a reasonable accommodation, course replacements will be granted if the course does not compromise the curricular integrity of a St. Mary's education or the educational experience in a particular major.
 Replacement courses must be approved by the department chairperson for the original requirement.

 The most frequently approved course substitutions are for the foreign language requirement.
-Students who have been approved for a one course substitution of the foreign language requirement should meet with the Coordinator for Advising Programs to receive a list of pre-approved courses with a significant cultural component.
-Students must also complete a form stating that their intention is to complete the specific course to meet the foreign language requirement.
+Students who have been approved for a one course substitution of the foreign language requirement should meet with the Associate Dean of Academic Services to receive and discuss a list of pre-approved courses with a significant cultural component.
+Students must also complete a form stating that their intention is to take a specific course to meet the foreign language requirement.
 The course that is selected as a replacement may not be taken in the student's major.

 Annually, department chairpersons will be asked to submit courses and/or update the list of courses offered by their department that they believe have a significant cultural component to them.
 The compiled list will be sent to the Department of International Languages and Cultures for final approval.